estafette/estafette.io/README.md

-## Estafette - resilient and cloud native CI/CD
+## Estafette - resilient and cloud-native CI/CD

 The goals of Estafette CI are to...